dom-schulz/loan-predictor/README.md

 - `find_ranges_for_rand.py`: Generates realistic ranges for random value generation in the interface
 - `user_interface.py`: Streamlit interface implementation for user interaction
 - `requirements.txt`: Project dependencies and version specifications
-- `streamlit_service_key.json`: Google Cloud credentials for BigQuery access
-- `secrets.toml`: Configuration file for secure credential management
+- **Secrets Management**: Streamlit's built-in feature is used to handle BigQuery login credentials securely, eliminating the need for external files like `secrets.toml` or `streamlit_service_key.json`.
+This ensures that sensitive information is managed safely within the Streamlit app environment.

-# Dataset
+## Dataset

-The project uses the Lending Club dataset from Kaggle, which contains millions of loan records.
+The project uses the [Lending Club dataset from Kaggle](https://www.kaggle.com/datasets/wordsforthewise/lending-club), which contains millions of loan records.
 The dataset includes various features such as:
 - Loan amount and funding details
 - Interest rates and installment information
 - Borrower characteristics (income, FICO scores, etc.)